HandsOnRobotics/pupper-v3-documentation/docs/index.rst

 Pupper v3 is a cute companion robot designed to spark joy and teach robotics and AI.

 Everything is open source and you can build Pupper yourself for about $2000.
-Join our `Discord community <https://discord.gg/hYMUT8fv>`_ to ask questions, share your progress, and get help from others!
+Join our `Hands-On Robotics Discord community <https://discord.gg/qbmaU8NmP2>`_ to ask questions, share your progress, and get help from others!

 .. image:: _static/home/pupper_hero.jpeg
     :align: center